dougpulse/WindowsTools/README.md

 - Add to that folder any shortcuts to which you want to assign hotkey combinations.
 - For each shortcut, open *Properties*, go to the *Shortcut* tab and add the *Shortcut key:* combination you want to use.

+#### NewFile
+Based on FileTypes (see below), this creates a registry entry to enable you to set default contents for a new file of the given type when using the "New" item on the context-sensitive toolbar in Windows Explorer.
+This requires input which is a file path to a file named `seed.<extension>`.
+It does nothing if the "new file" capability for the given extension already exists.
+`newfile.ps1` is called by `newfile.bat`, which is called from the shortcut `newfile` (.lnk) which is configured to "Run as administrator" (which is required because we're writing to the registry).
+- Install:  Right-click on the shortcut named "newfile" | Send To | Send To

 <br /><br />